hypnoglow/envexec/README.md

 COPY --from=hypnoglow/envexec:latest-scratch /envexec /usr/local/bin/envexec

 ENTRYPOINT ["envexec", "--"]
-CMD ["echo", "Hello from evnexec!"]
+CMD ["echo", "Hello from envexec!"]
 ```

 An alternative approach is to build your image with **envexec** image